naser421/PassWordGenerator_Suleiman_Naser/README.md

 #What it's all About

-This application will allow you to select the criteria under which your password will be generated.
+This application will allow you to select the criteria under which a random combination password will be generated.

-You will also be given the chance to choosse your desired length of the password like the image below.
+You will also be given the chance to choose your desired length of the password like the image below.

 ![](images/password_screenshot.png)

+You can access the password generator at :